6 - 9 Jul

 Director Hannah Eidinow

-Set and Costume Designer PJ McEvoy
+Set, Costume and Video Designer PJ McEvoy

 Lighting Designer Alex Musgrave

 Sound Designer Ella Wahlström

 December 1938: as fascism spreads across Europe, two German chemists discover the processes of atomic fission.
 In Berkeley, California, a group of radical theoretical physicists, recognising the devastating potential of this new science, race to complete the largest scientific undertaking in human history – a weapon that draws its power from the building blocks of the universe.

 Originally written for the RSC, science, politics and humanity clash in the propulsive story of the Manhattan Project and the development of the world’s first nuclear bombs.

 Duration: 2 hours and 45 minutes, including a 15-minute interval

 This amateur production of OPPENHEIMER is presented by arrangement with United Agents.

 We don’t want to give away any spoilers for shows, but understand that some content may cause distress for audiences.
 If there are certain themes or content that you would find particularly upsetting, we encourage you to contact us before viewing to find out more about the show – please email email@example.com.

 Oppenheimer contains graphic descriptions of the Hiroshima and Nagasaki nuclear attacks and aftermath, along with strobe lighting, gunshots, strong language, references to racism and other challenging themes.